Montenegro’s president talks of EU aims during inauguration

 Milo Djukanovic said in his inaugural speech on Sunday that Montenegro is a front-runner for EU integration, but more must be done to achieve European standards for the country’s citizens.

-During his inauguration in the historic capital of Cetinje, Djukanovic also warned that the future of Balkan countries in the EU is “blurred” by the bloc’s internal and global problems.
+Djukanovic also warned during his inauguration in the historic capital of Cetinje that the future of Balkan countries in the EU is “blurred” by the bloc’s internal and global problems.

-Djukanovic and his Democratic Party of Socialists have ruled Montenegro since the early 1990s, taking the country to independence from the much larger Serbia in 2006.
+Djukanovic’s Democratic Party of Socialists has ruled Montenegro since the early 1990s, taking the country to independence from the much larger Serbia in 2006.
 Last year, Montenegro defied traditional ally Russia by joining NATO.

 Most Read Nation & World Stories